wapisani/PhD/README.md

 ## Organization
 ---
 The LAMMPS scripts and data files are organized by chapter and then by methodology stage.
-The MAC/GMC files will under chapter 4.
+The MAC/GMC files will be under chapter 4.
 The Python and R scripts are largely independent of chapter and so are in their own folders at the root of the repository.

 ## Why is Chapter 5 devoid of life?
 ---